 Similar confusion can arise if the language permits specific methods of an instance of a generic to be explicitly defined, rather than using the common code, so that behaviour is not consistent for all instantiations.
 For example, for the same generic container class, the sort member normally sorts the elements of the container into ascending order.
 In some languages, a ‘special case’ can be created for the instantiation of the generic with a particular type.
 For example, the sort member for a ‘float’ container may be explicitly defined to provide different behaviour, say sorting the elements into descending order.
 Specialization that does not affect the apparent behaviour of the instantiation is not an issue.

+(C++-specific text, move when appropriate – AI Clive.).

+.

-(C++-specific text, move when appropriate – AI Clive.).Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
+Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
 In such cases, specialization can be used to enforce consistent behaviour.

-(C++-specific text, move when appropriate – AI Clive.).Again, for C++, there are some irregularities in the semantics of arrays and pointers that can lead to the generic having different behaviour for different, but apparently very similar, types.
-In such cases, specialization can be used to enforce consistent behaviour.
+Core guidelines

+I.9 T.10, T.11, 12, 13, T.20, T.21, T.22, T.23, T.24, T.25, T.26, T.30, T.31 – forward to Clive.

 This subclause requires a complete rewrite to have it reflect C++ issues.

+6.40.2 Guidance to language users

 6.41 Inheritance [RIP]